-There is no right of appeal against an Education Penalty Notice once it has been issued correctly and in line with the Nottinghamshire Code of Conduct.
+There is no right of appeal against an Education Penalty Notice once it has been issued correctly and in line with the Nottinghamshire Code of Conduct, available here.
 Penalty Notice fines can only be withdrawn in specific circumstances as set out within the national regulations and the local code of conduct.
 If a parent believes that the reason for their child's unauthorised leave of absence from school in term time was not properly understood and that it should have been considered as exceptional by the Head Teacher then the parent/carer should contact the school to discuss the matter and, if still not satisfied, follow the complaints procedure.
 The local authority cannot overturn a Head Teacher's decision to unauthorise a pupil's absence from school during term time.
+Frequently asked questions regarding penalty notices are answered in the guide here.